DemocracyApps/storyflows/documentation/cards.md

 * ID (string or number) - a unique identifier that allows the card to be retrieved from a card provider
 * Type (string) - used to indicate to tools that use cards what content and capabilities the card provides (see below)
-* Attributes (json) - key/value pairs that extend the content of the card (below)
+* Attributes (json) - key/value pairs that extend the content of the card (see below)
-* body (string) - content of the card; see below for how presentation is determined
+* Body (string) - content of the card, typically HTML or Markdown, possibly with plugin controls (see below)
-* meta (json) - additional information for interpreting, editing and processing the card.
-Examples include:
+* Meta (json) - additional information for interpreting, editing and processing the card.
+Examples might include:
-  1. Content type and required preprocessors
+  1. Content type (beyond what is expected based on card type) and required preprocessors
   2. Variables
   4. Link to custom CSS